Dexels/enterprise-integration-test-script/README.md

 ```

 By default the tests will look for a navajo server at `http://navajo:8181`.
 The tests expect a running navajo instance
-with test data as provided by the [navajo-basic-environment](https://github.com/Dexels/navajo-basic-environment) repository.
+with test data as provided by the [enterprise-integration-test-env](https://github.com/Dexels/enterprise-integration-test-env) repository.
-The `navajo-basic-environment` repository provides a script `run.sh`, which uses docker-compose to start the required
+The `enterprise-integration-test-env` repository provides a script `run.sh`, which uses docker-compose to start the required
 containers, in the appropriate docker network.

 Alternatively, you can run the navajo instance in a local Eclipse workspace.
 In which case you need to supply the tests